 If you decide to go by bus, be prepared for a hike!
 A beautiful hike, for sure, but easier if you have a backpack (could be rough if you’re dragging a suitcase).
 Take a bus towards Barichara and have the driver drop you off at Mi Kiosko (not positive about the name, but once you make a reservation they’ll let you know the details).
 From there, walk down a dirt road and you’ll soon see wooden painted signs pointing you in the direction of La Pacha.

 - Casa Loma in Minca

 Casa Loma is a magical escape from reality, but it’s not easy getting here!
-Depending on how fast you hike, it’s a ten to fifteen minutes walk up a rocky staircase in the forest, but it’s SO incredibly worth it.
+Depending on how fast you hike, it’s a 10-15 minute walk up a rocky staircase in the forest, but it’s SO incredibly worth it.
 If you’re not travelling light, ask a hostel in town to keep your bags for a day and just bring a day pack.
 We had to take a couple breaks while carrying our backpacks up, but it’s a piece of cake going up and down without them to go get food.
-If you don’t feel like making the trek for meals, the hostel also has an awesome restaurant with a great variety of vegetarian food and plenty of beverages.
+If you don’t feel like making the trek for meals, the hostel also has an wonderful restaurant with a great variety of vegetarian food and plenty of beverages.